Mary Harriman Rumsey: Early life

 Mary attended Barnard College, where she specialized in sociology and was a member of Kappa Kappa Gamma.
+While there, she worked with Charles B. Davenport at the Cold Spring Harbor Laboratory, becoming so enamored of eugenics that her friends nicknamed her "Eugenia."
+On Mary's urging, her mother endowed the Eugenics Record Office at Cold Spring Harbor in 1910.

 Career

 The Junior League

 Inspired by a lecture on the settlement movement, Mary, along with several friends, began volunteering at the College Settlement on Rivington Street in New York City's Lower East Side, a large immigrant enclave.
 Through her work at the College Settlement, Mary became convinced that there was more she could do to help others.
 Subsequently, Mary and a group of 80 debutantes established the Junior League for the Promotion of Settlement Movements in 1901, while she was still a student at Barnard College.
 The purpose of the Junior League would be to unite interested debutantes in joining the Settlement Movement in New York City.

 Realizing their lack of experience in dealing with the issues that faced people seeking help at the settlement house, Mary and League leaders brought together experts on the Settlement Movement to provide lectures and instruction to Junior League members.
 With better preparation came greater engagement leading to increased interest in membership by women notable in New York society; members would come to include Eleanor Roosevelt, Dorothy Whitney Straight and Ruth Draper.

 As word of the work of the young Junior League women in New York spread, women throughout the country and beyond formed Junior Leagues in their communities.
 In time, Leagues would expand their efforts beyond settlement house work to respond to the social, health and educational issues of their respective communities.
 In 1921, approximately 30 Leagues banded together to form the Association of Junior Leagues of America to provide support to one another.
 With the creation of the Association, it was Mary who insisted that although it was important for all Leagues to learn from one another and share best practices, each League was ultimately beholden to its respective community and should thus function to serve that community's needs.

 As the 20th century progressed, more Junior Leagues were formed throughout the United States, Canada, Mexico and the United Kingdom.
 Now known as the Association of Junior Leagues International Inc. (AJLI), the organization encompasses 292 member Leagues, with over 160,000 members committed to continuing the legacy established by its founder.